- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Denise Smith, DVM

-Dr. Denise Smith is a general practitioner and owner of Main Street Veterinary Hospital.
+Dr. Denise Smith is a general practitioner and Medical Director of Main Street Veterinary Hospital.
 Dr. Smith, who opened the practice in 1988, grew up in Dallas, Texas, and says there was never a question in her mind about her future career.
 Becoming a veterinarian was her goal since elementary school!

 After receiving her Bachelor's degree in Veterinary Medicine from Texas A&M University in 1983, Dr. Smith stayed at Texas A&M to receive her Doctorate of Veterinary Medicine in 1985.
 She is certified to perform ultrasound examinations.